SzymonKatra/TKGameUtilities/README.md

 Library has high-level interfaces for drawing but if they not meet your requirements you can also use low-level and customize them.

+An example of use can be found [here](https://github.com/SzymonKatra/TKGameUtilities/tree/master/TKGameUtilities/Example/Program.cs).
+In new project you must add TKGameUtilities.dll and OpenTK.dll references to work properly.

 Features list:

 - OpenGL context management